sitewards/modman-php/README.md

 repair
 ======

-Repairs all symlinks of a module
+Repairs all symlinks of all linked modules

     cd $PROJECT
     php modman.php repair